-Top Ten Women Fighting For Equality On International Women’s Day
+Top 10 Women Fighting For Equality On International Women’s Day

 After enduring over a decade of horrific domestic abuse at the hands of her husband, Still hired a lawyer and eventually got her husband locked behind bars for 36 years, which at the time was the longest prison sentence ever given to a domestic abuser excluding those who killed their victims.

-These days, Still is a traveling speaker, teaching women about the problem of domestic violence, and encouraging them to seek help.
+These days, Still is a traveling speaker, teaching women about the problem of domestic violence and encouraging them to seek help.

 Susan Still was our speaker today at Standing Firm Luncheon.
 Remarkable story #Su4SF pic.twitter.com/JuhcQznQGS